swapnilyavalkar/tableau-change-bulk-user-roles/README.md

-#### Tableau Server User Roles Update Script
+#### Tableau Server Bulk Users Roles Update Script

 ## Overview

-This Python script automates the process of updating user roles on a Tableau Server based on data from a CSV file.
+This Python script automates the process of updating BULK users roles on a Tableau Server based on data from a CSV file.
 It connects to the Tableau Server, checks the current roles of specified users, and updates them if necessary.
 After making changes, it logs the updates and exports a report detailing the restored access to an Excel file.

 ## Features